ZachiNachshon/anchor/README.md

 <h3 id="documentation">📖 Documentation</h3>

-Please refer to the [documenation](https://ZachiNachshon.github.io/anchor/docs/latest/getting-started/introduction/) for detailed explenation on how to configure and use `anchor`.
+Please refer to the [documentation](https://zachinachshon.com/anchor/docs/latest/getting-started/introduction/) for detailed explanation on how to configure and use `anchor`.

 <br>